edgio-docs/edgio-docs/src/guides/v7/performance/prefetching.md

 You might think that prefetching will put significant additional load on the infrastructure hosting your APIs.
 That's actually not the case! {{ PRODUCT_NAME }} only serves prefetch requests from the edge cache.
 It will never make a request to the origin if a prefetch request cannot be served from the edge cache, so your servers will never see an increased load.

 ## Prefetching with a traditional site {/* traditional-site */}
-To integrate prefetching into your existing site without needing to build a custom service-worker file, you can use our pre-built SW with `@edgio/prefetch/sw/Prefetcher`.
+To integrate prefetching into your existing site without needing to build a custom service-worker file, you can use our pre-built SW from  `@edgio/prefetch`.
 This solution is suitable for most of the sites that are not using any JS front-end framework or can't be hosted on Edgio Sites for any other reason.
+If your site is based on JS front-end framework and you're looking for deeper integration of prefetching into it, please see the [Prefetching with Edgio Sites](#edgio-sites) section.

 ### Registering the Service Worker {/* registering-the-service-worker-with-pre-built-package */}
 To register the pre-built service worker and enable prefetching, you simply need to add the following script tag to your existing site's HTML: